Pungieee/smart-property-pms/README.md

 # Smart Property PMS

 **Smart Property PMS** is a simple, centralized portal to manage real‑estate units, sales contracts, and maintenance tasks.
-Built as a portfolio project to practice **role-based access control (RBAC)**, clean API design, and a scalable app structure.
+Built as a project to practice **role-based access control (RBAC)**, clean API design, and a scalable app structure.

 > Data for this project comes from [New York Housing Market Dataset on Kaggle](https://www.kaggle.com/datasets/nelgiriyewithana/new-york-housing-market)